pixlie/PixlieAI/DEVELOP.md

 The web UI is available at http://localhost:5173

 ## Run the backend

 The backend is a Rust app.
-It is in the `pixlieai_rs` directory.
+It is in the `pixlie_ai` directory.
 Using a separate terminal, run the following commands to start the backend:

 ```bash